tomnaylor/Produciton-Ex-Website/README.md

   * When the screen size reduced to circa.
 750px, the top navigation links crashed into each other
   * In the tablet only CSS I removed the centre logo to give the menu items more space

+* **Mobile home link**
+  * When in mobile view the home logo is removed for space.
+This was the  link back to the top of the index page.
+This stopped the user from being able to navigate easily.
+  * I added a mobile only home link at the top of the navigation ul list.

 * **Videos slowed page loads**
   * Adding the video guides reduced the lighthouse score as each video (x3) preloaded.
   * I added the preload="none" to each video and then to make them visually appealing, I added a poster image to show before playing the media.